-Heralding a new era of dentistry, Christchurch dentist Dr David Kao, owner of Christchurch Boutique Dental is a vanguard of “dentistry as an art form”.
+Heralding a new era of dentistry, Christchurch dentist Dr. David Kao, owner of Christchurch Boutique Dental is a vanguard of “dentistry as an art form”.

-Appointment: New patient Exam & Patient Obligations
+New patient Exam & Patient Obligations

-Christchurch Dentist – New Patient Exam
+Christchurch Boutique Dental – New Patient Exam

-In order to best care for you as our patient and to deliver the most effective treatment possible, our dentist must gather comprehensive dental records.
+In order to best care for you as our patient and to deliver the most effective dental treatment possible, our dentist must gather comprehensive dental records.
 A new patient exam at Christchurch Boutique Dental will typically take between 1 to 1.5 hours.
 Our dentist will discuss with you your primary concerns (if there are any) followed by diagnostic photography, bitewing X-rays and an OPG (full mouth x-ray).
 Once all the necessary information has been collected, the dentist will carry out a thorough examination of your teeth as well as the supporting structures in your head and neck.

 - Gums and the underlying jaw bone are the foundations of our teeth.
-Before any aesthetic treatments at Christchurch Boutique Dental, our patients need to commit to maintaining adequate oral hygiene.
+Before any cosmetic treatments at Christchurch Boutique Dental, our patients need to commit to maintaining adequate oral hygiene.
 Throughout the treatment phase, the quality of home care will be closely monitored, and oral health plans will be prescribed by our dentist as required.
 Therefore, achieving perfect gum health is the first step to crafting a natural smile.

 - Before your treatment, it is important to communicate your expectations and your understanding of the planned procedures.
 Hence, effective communication is crucial at this stage.
 Rehabilitation of the oral structures begin with our dentist examining facial contours, lip lines and phonetics.
 This information is recorded and analysed in a unique way.
 And until this analysis is complete, it is not possible for our dentist to formulate a treatment plan, and therefore the cost of the treatment cannot be accurately calculated.